-In summary, three items for the Lower Mary River WSS were sampled.
+In the Draft Report, three items for the Lower Mary River WSS were sampled.
 Of these:

-- (a) two items were considered prudent and efficient and have been retained as forecast expenditure; and - (b) one item was removed from SunWater's proposed renewals expenditure.
+- (a) two items were considered prudent and efficient and were retained as forecast expenditure; and - (b) one item was removed from SunWater's proposed renewals expenditure.

-Further, as noted in Volume 1, after a consideration of all its consultants' reviews, the Authority has recommended that a 10% saving be applied to all non-sampled and sampled items for which there was insufficient information.
+Further, as noted in Volume 1, after a consideration of all its consultants' reviews, the Authority recommended that a 10% saving be applied to all non-sampled and sampled items for which there was insufficient information.

-In total, the Authority recommends that renewals expenditure be adjusted as per Table 4.6.
+In total, the Authority recommended that renewals expenditure be adjusted as per Table 4.6.